Washi1337/AsmResolver/docs/peimage/debug.rst

         ...
     }

+There are various formats used by CodeView data segments, and this format is decided by the ``Signature`` property of the ``CodeViewDataSegment`` class.
 The most common format used in a CodeView segment, is the RSDS segment.
 This format stores a path to the Program Debug Database (``*.pdb``) file that is associated to the image.

 .. code-block:: csharp